How to Clean Dentures to Prevent Infection (Complete System)

 Use Liquid Crystal or Powder Crystal.

-These kill bacteria and yeast that brushing alone leaves behind.
+Soaking dentures overnight helps remove bacteria and yeast that brushing alone leaves behind.

 Step 5 — Weekly Ultrasonic Deep Clean